_

 James looked at her, "uh Faye."

-"No you guys could of just contacted the bridge," Danny pointed out, smirking slightly.
+"No you guys could have just contacted the bridge," Danny pointed out, smirking slightly.

 "Aaaw man, so not worth it," Faye moaned, sliding her back down the station.